ElvinEfendi/distributed-calendar-app-java/README.md

  - Set your preferred mutual exclusion algorithm in config.properties:
    me_algorithm: token_ring
    or
-   me_algorithm: ricart_agrawala
+   me_algorithm: ricart_agrawala.
 REQUIREMENT: every node in the same network has to use same me_algorithm